Bobby Hutton

-Robert James Hutton (April 21, 1950 – April 6, 1968), also known as "Lil' Bobby", was the treasurer and first recruit to join the Black Panther Party.
+Robert James Hutton (April 21, 1950 – April 6, 1968), also known as "Lil' Bobby," was the treasurer and first recruit to join the Black Panther Party.
 Alongside Eldridge Cleaver and other Panthers, he was involved in a confrontation with Oakland police that wounded two officers.
-Hutton was killed by the police under disputed circumstances.
+Hutton was killed by the police in disputed circumstances.
 Cleaver stated Hutton was shot while surrendering with his hands up, while police stated he ignored commands and tried to flee.

 Early life

 Bobby Hutton was one of three children, born in Jefferson County, Arkansas, to John D. Hutton and Dolly Mae Mitchner-Hutton.
 When he was three years old, his family moved to Oakland, California during the second wave of the Great Migration, after they were visited by nightriders intimidating and threatening Black residents in the area.

 Black Panther Party

 Hutton met Black Panther Party founders Huey Newton and Bobby Seale at the North Oakland Neighborhood Anti-Poverty Center, a "government-funded agency that employed local youth to work on community service projects."
-In October 1966, the 16-year-old Hutton became the first member and the first treasurer of the Black Panther Party.
-In May 1967, Hutton was one of thirty Panthers who traveled to the California state capitol in Sacramento to demonstrate against the Mulford Act, a bill that would prohibit carrying loaded firearms in public.
-The group walked into the state assembly armed; Hutton and four other Panthers were arrested.
+In October 1966, 16-year-old Hutton became the first member and the first treasurer of the Black Panther Party.
+In May 1967, he was one of thirty Panthers who traveled to the California state capitol in Sacramento to demonstrate against the Mulford Act, a bill that would prohibit carrying loaded firearms in public.
+The group walked into the state assembly armed.
+Hutton and four other Panthers were arrested.